 If you’re the only one holding on to your marriage you need to know you’re not alone and there are a number of ministry options available to help you.
 If you will allow the Lord to walk you through this trial and this season in your life, He promises He will make it work for your good.
 Which means no matter what happens, God will help you grow from this as long as you give Him your complete surrender.

 Also know that the scripture does not promise, nor can any counsel or encouragement promise that if you do these things your marriage will be saved.
 Your spouse has their own freedom to choose and God will not force your spouse to stay in the marriage.

-However, if you hold on to your faith.
-Hold on to hope.
-Keep surrendering to the Lord, you will give your marriage an excellent opportunity to recover from this.
-And as you do, you can be sure the Lord will be working on your spouse to turn his/her heart around.
+However, I do hope you’re holding on to your faith.
+And I hope You’re holding on to hope.
+Because, when you put your trust in the Lord, you give your marriage an excellent opportunity to recover from this.
+And as you do, you can be sure the Lord is working to turn your spouse’s heart around.